zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/command-interception-in-ef-core.md

  - You will need to create a class that implements DbCommandInterceptor.
  - You will also need to override the virtual methods that you want to intercept
  - All methods are available with the same signatures.
- - It can do pretty much everything as it can do in EF6.
+ - It can do pretty much everything as it can in EF6.

 ## Create Interceptor